sahatonny/CSE-722-Project-1/README.md

 - server.py ( Runs the server-side chat application )
 - client.py ( Runs the client-side chat application )
-- Screenshots ( Screenshots of packet captured using Wireshark )
 - README.md ( This file )